NHOrus/ponydownloader/README.md

 WARNING
 -------

 This app is under limited support due to loss of interest in ponies.
 Sorry for those people who may have wanted more.
+Somewhat version and new builds now migrated to [GitLab](https://gitlab.com/NHOrus/ponydownloader)

 ---